Efficient Multi-Cycle Folded Integer Multipliers

 \subsection{Discussions}

 The proposed MCIM designs can offer significant area savings for various applications.
-Table \ref{table:savings} presents the area savings offered by the best-performing design using CTs of 2 and 3 (since this work targets low CTs) for different bit widths and timing targets.
-The feed-forward design is best suited for strict timing targets, the feedback design is best suited for more relaxed timing targets, and the Karatsuba design is best suited for multiplications of sizes 128 and greater.
+The feedforward design is best suited for strict timing targets, the feedback design is best suited for more relaxed timing targets, and the Karatsuba design is best suited for multiplications of sizes 128 and greater.

-MCIM architectures can be categorized using their CT.
-The CT affects the TP of these designs and, therefore, the possible applications.
-2-cycle MCIM designs have a TP of 1/2, i.e., they can compute one multiplication in two cycles, while 3-cycle designs have a TP of 1/3.
 A combination of two MCIM designs is also possible.
-A combination of 2- and 3-cycle designs can achieve a TP of 5/6, and a combination of two 3-cycle designs achieves a TP of 2/3.
+A combination of 2- and 3-cycle designs can achieve a throughput of 5/6, and a combination of two 3-cycle designs achieves a throughput of 2/3.
 These combinations can still offer area savings for large multipliers since the combined area of these designs is less area than a Star multiplier.

-A 2-cycle multiplier was presented in \cite{molina2007areaoptMCO} that can offer around 30\% area reductions.
-Their work does not explicitly target integer multiplications.
-They present an example of a multi-cycle array multiplier and show that their technique can offer around 30\% area reductions.
-However, array multipliers are inefficient in terms of area complexity, and better multipliers can be implemented using different approaches.
-We implemented and synthesized their architecture to produce comparable results.
-Table \ref{table:molina} presents the synthesis results for the implementation of the design proposed in \cite{molina2007areaoptMCO} using a clock target of 10 ns, where \cite{molina2007areaoptMCO}-1 represents a 2-cycle custom array multiplier, and \cite{molina2007areaoptMCO}-2 represents the resource-shared version.
-MCIM designs are more area-efficient since their design is based on an array multiplier.
-The feedback design provides more than double the area savings in comparison with their design.
-Furthermore, a regular Star multiplier consumes less area than their proposed design since it is not based on an array multiplier.